supertree-toolkit/stk/doc/tutorial.rst

 You can then load this matrix into TNT and generate your supertree using any suitable method.
 You can of course change the output format suitable for Puap or any other supertree software.

-You've made your first STK supertree!
+You've made your first STK supertree.